 At every bend in the road (and there are 600 of them on this drive, along with more than 50 one-lane bridges!), you’ll be wowed by the stunning views that greet you.
 You can either turn back at Hana Town, or drive all the way around.

-I recommend you take a tour, so everyone in the party can focus on the sights.
-We did the Valley Isle Excursions tour and I thought it was wonderful.
+I suggest you take a tour, so everyone in the party can focus on the sights.
+Check out this small group full day tour that includes breakfast and lunch.

 #13 Watch the Surfers from Ho’okipa Lookout